EARLIEST ELECTRIC MOTORS and CARS

 What was the first slot car?
 There are surviving electric powered model cars from 1912, but what about the earlier inventions that led up to it.
 We’ll start by looking at the earliest of electric motors, then the earliest electric powered “model size” vehicles before moving on to the earliest vehicles we might recognise as slot cars.
 This is a story about electric powered vehicles, maybe there is a story to tell about slot cars powered by clockwork, steam engines or whatever, but this isn’t it!

 Where should the story start?
 Before an electric powered car can be built, somebody has to invent an electric motor.
 The principle of electric motors was first demonstrated in 1821 by Michael Faraday.
-Once the principle was established, various scientists/ inventors followed on by producing motors with rotating wound armatures and commentators to switch the current in the coils.
+Once the principle was established, various scientists/ inventors followed on by producing motors with rotating wound armatures and commutators to switch the current in the coils.
 There are conflicting claims about who made the first electric motor with a commutator, it’s entirely possible such a motor was invented independently several times.
 An early examples of electric motors with armature, commutator and stator were demonstrated in 1827/1828 by Hungarian scientist Ányos Jedlik and a motor capable of turning machinery was developed by British scientist William Sturgeon in 1832.
 These have most of the main feature of the motors used in almost all slot cars today.

 Earliest electric powered “model size” vehicles